Urban heat island: Causes

+Urban design

-There are several causes of an urban heat island (UHI); for example, dark surfaces absorb significantly more solar radiation, which causes urban concentrations of roads and buildings to heat more than suburban and rural areas during the day; materials commonly used in urban areas for pavement and roofs, such as concrete and asphalt, have significantly different thermal bulk properties (including heat capacity and thermal conductivity) and surface radiative properties (albedo and emissivity) than the surrounding rural areas.
+There are several causes of an urban heat island (UHI) related to common urban design aspects.
+For example, dark surfaces absorb significantly more solar radiation, which causes urban concentrations of roads and buildings to heat more than suburban and rural areas during the day; materials commonly used in urban areas for pavement and roofs, such as concrete and asphalt, have significantly different thermal bulk properties (including heat capacity and thermal conductivity) and surface radiative properties (albedo and emissivity) than the surrounding rural areas.
 This causes a change in the energy budget of the urban area, often leading to higher temperatures than surrounding rural areas.

+Pavements, parking lots, roads or, more generally speaking transport infrastructure, contribute significantly to the urban heat island effect.
+For example, pavement infrastructure is a main contributor to urban heat during summer afternoons in Phoenix, United States.

 Another major reason is the lack of evapotranspiration (for example, through lack of vegetation) in urban areas.
 The U.S. Forest Service found in 2018 that cities in the United States are losing 36 million trees each year.
 With a decreased amount of vegetation, cities also lose the shade and evaporative cooling effect of trees.

 Other causes of a UHI are due to geometric effects.
 The tall buildings within many urban areas provide multiple surfaces for the reflection and absorption of sunlight, increasing the efficiency with which urban areas are heated.
 This is called the "urban canyon effect".
 Another effect of buildings is the blocking of wind, which also inhibits cooling by convection and prevents pollutants from dissipating.
 Waste heat from automobiles, air conditioning, industry, and other sources also contributes to the UHI.

+Heat islands can be affected by proximity to different types of land cover, so that proximity to barren land causes urban land to become hotter and proximity to vegetation makes it cooler.

+Air pollution

-High levels of pollution in urban areas can also increase the UHI, as many forms of pollution change the radiative properties of the atmosphere.
+High levels of air pollution in urban areas can also increase the UHI, as many forms of pollution change the radiative properties of the atmosphere.
 UHI not only raises urban temperatures but also increases ozone concentrations because ozone is a greenhouse gas whose formation will accelerate with the increase of temperature.

 Climate change as an amplifier

 Climate change is not a cause but an amplifier of the urban heat island effect.
-The IPCC Sixth Assessment Report from 2022 summarized the available research accordingly: "Climate change increases heat stress risks in cities [...] and amplifies the urban heat island across Asian cities at 1.5°C and 2°C warming levels, both substantially larger than under present climates [...]."
+The IPCC Sixth Assessment Report from 2022 summarized the available research accordingly: "Climate change increases heat stress risks in cities [...] and amplifies the urban heat island across Asian cities at 1.5 °C and 2 °C warming levels, both substantially larger than under present climates [...]."

 The report goes on to say: "In a warming world, increasing air temperature makes the urban heat island effect in cities worse.
 One key risk is heatwaves in cities that are likely to affect half of the future global urban population, with negative impacts on human health and economic productivity."

 There are unhelpful interactions between heat and built infrastructure: These interactions increase the risk of heat stress for people living in cities.